muneer78/muneer78.github.io/_posts/2018-08-19-power-of-the-holy-ghost.md

 ---
 date: 2018-08-19
-title: Power Of The Holy Ghost
+title: Power of the holy ghost
 tags: video, religion
 ---